whoismanoj/Team6-Song_Recommedation_Project/README.md

 # Dataset

 The dataset that we have used for this project is the Spotify Tracks Dataset from Kaggle.
+The dataset is owned by Maharshi Pandya.

 URL: https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset

+The dataset as well as data description is contained in the repository as well.

+# Contributors

+Ng Gim Long (nggi0004@e.ntu.edu.sg) - Data Extraction, Cleaning & Visualisation, Exploratory Data Analysis & Machine Learning + Prediction

+Muhammad Nurhidayat Bin Suderman (C220055@e.ntu.edu.sg) - Machine Learning + Prediction

+# Problem Statement & Aim of Project

+To create a mockup feature that can recommend new songs for users to add into their current playlist.

+To help listeners discover new music that they can explore and to suggest songs that align with their musical interests based on their listening history and existing playlists.

 # References